Murchison Murders: In media

 Upfield's novel The Sands of Windee (1931) featured the method for hiding a murder.
-He later wrote a book about the events related to Rowles' actions, including his being charged and convicted of murder, in his novel The Murchison Murders.
+He later wrote about the events related to Rowles' actions, including his being charged and convicted of murder, in his novel The Murchison Murders.

 In 1993, author Terry Walker wrote Murder on the Rabbit-Proof Fence, documenting the case.

 In June 2009, the Australian Broadcasting Corporation produced a telemovie, 3 Acts of Murder, based on the Murchison Murders, starring Robert Menzies as Upfield and Luke Ford as Snowy Rowles.
 It was directed by filmmaker Rowan Woods.